 First, applications are modified to recognize a user’s Launchpad credentials.
 Next, applications are modified to automatically recognize that a user has already provided credentials when they started up their computer (“simplified login”).
-You can see which applications currently allow simplified login in the right-hand column of this table: Launchpad-enabled applications.

 Just as your e-mail no longer requires a separate login, over time you will find more and more applications simply open when you request them.

 - Simplified login is designed to work regardless of how you login to your computer.
 You may login using your smartcard + PIN or, alternatively, using your Agency User ID + domain password.